Abarth 600e 2025 review – Italy gives the Alpine A290 something to worry about

 Price, specs and rivals

 The Abarth 600e range starts at £36,975 for the standard car, which trades the sound generator, an electric tailgate and the supportive Sabelt bucket seats for a lower price tag.
-If you have £41,975 to spend the Scorpionissima is within reach, which boasts the increased power output, unique interior touches and virtually all kit as standard.
+If you have £39,875 (reduced from £41,975 to avoid the luxury car tax) to spend, the Scorpionissima is within reach, boasting more power, unique interior touches and virtually all kit as standard, with all UK cars essentially one spec.
 This model is limited to 1949 units at launch, but Abarth says it will produce more should demand be strong enough.

 If you can stomach its range, the hot 600e is an excellent first step into the EV world for keen drivers, offering an engaging drive and some of that classic Abarth character we’ve all come to love.